 If you're a freelancer, then you should read this.
-Knowing and internalizing the content of this thread can help you make more money than you've ever imagined.
+Knowing and internalizing the content of this post can help you make more money than you've ever imagined.

-A lot of freelancers have priced themselves out of the market because they don't know these secrets I'm about to share.
+A lot of freelancers have priced themselves out of the market because they don't know the secrets I'm about to share.